mitsuhiko/pipsi/README.rst

 How does it work?

-pipsi installs each package into ~/.local/venvs/PKGNAME and then symlinks all new scripts into ~/.local/bin.
+pipsi installs each package into ~/.local/venvs/PKGNAME and then symlinks all new scripts into ~/.local/bin (these can be changed by PIPSI_HOME and PIPSI_BIN_DIR env variables respectively).

 Installing scripts from a package::